bixb922/crank-organ/doc-software/README.md

 Post an issue in this Github repository for information on options how to add a crank sensor, I'll explain options.

 ## Automatic playback
 There are crank organs being used for unattended operation.
-In the "Crank and tune play parameters" of the configuration page, set the number of seconds between tunes, and tunes will play automatically after the indicated pause.
+In the "Crank and tune play parameters" of the configuration page, set the number of seconds between tunes, and tunes will play automatically one after the other with the indicated pause between tunes.
+As with manual operation, first the current setlist will be played, and if empty, the microcontroller will shuffle tunes.

 ## Battery calibration
 Battery calibration enables to show computed battery usage on the top of each page and on the home page.
 If you have other means to show battery level, this is of little interest.